 Searching is difficult, and rarely 100% successful.
-A tick can be found anywhere, including lips, ears and anus but you should focus on the front half of the body.
+Most important are the head and neck, inside the ears, on the chest, between the toes and around the mouths and gums..
 Success is improved by keeping long coats clipped short.

 Tick prevention options are found at our review of flea and tick treatments for dogs.
 However, it’s not as simple as it looks.
 The products that rely on being put on the outside of the animal (Frontline®, Advantix® and Seresto®) aren’t thought by most vets to be reliable enough, and are easily disturbed by bathing.

 It’s the newer tablet-based Isoxazoline products that are the real game changers.
-Currently, these are Nexgard®, Bravecto® and Simparica®, with Credelio® to come.
+Currently, these are Nexgard®, Bravecto®, Simparica® and Credelio®.
 The regular use of these products is thought to give nearly 100% protection against ticks, although checking is still recommended.